-Before joining NBC News, Dan worked as a reporter for Court TV where he became well known for his coverage of the OJ Simpson case.
-He covered most of the high profile trials of that decade including the International War Crimes Tribunal from The Netherlands, and the assisted-suicide trials of Dr. Jack Kevorkian from Michigan.
-Dan’s first job was working as an intern for the Manhattan Borough president.
+Dan started his career as a reporter for Court TV where he became well known for his coverage of the OJ Simpson case.
+He went on to cover many of the highest profile trials of the past few decades, including the International War Crimes Tribunal from The Netherlands, the assisted suicide trials of Dr. Jack Kervorkian from Michigan, Bush v.
+Gore, and the Scott Peterson murder trial.

-Books by Floyd Abrams
+Books by Dan Abrams

 John Adams Under Fire: The Founding Father’s Fight for Justice in the Boston Massacre Murder Trial

 Theodore Roosevelt for the Defense: The Courtroom Battle to Save His Legacy

 Lincoln’s Last Trial: The Murder Case That Propelled Him to The Presidency

 Man Down: Proof Beyond A Reasonable Doubt That Women Are Better Cops, Drivers, Gamblers, Spies, World Leaders, Beer Tasters, Hedge Fund Managers, and Just About Everything Else